 As with any medical procedure there are both benefits and risks.
 Unless a mole is very large, many of the risks associated with anesthesia are eliminated through the use of topical or local anesthetics.
 Removal of a mole may result in scarring or infection.
 Freezing or burning moles to remove them are more likely cause the skin in that area to change pigmentation after healing.

-The benefits of mole removal depend on the reasons for removal.
+The benefits of getting rid of them depend on the reasons for removal.
 For some individuals, the procedure is done to biopsy the area.
-Removal of the mole may put the individual’s mind at ease, even if the mole is benign.
-In circumstances where the mole is malignant, treatment prevents the cancer from spreading and putting the person’s health at risk.
+Removal of the mole may put the individual’s mind at ease, even if it is benign.
+In circumstances where it is malignant, treatment prevents the cancer from spreading and putting the person’s health at risk.
 If the removal of a mole is purely cosmetic, the procedure can improve self-confidence.

 Cost of Removal

-The average cost for mole removal ranges from $100 to $500 per mole and depends on a number of factors including shape, size and location on the body.
-Larger moles cost more to remove.
+The average cost ranges from $100 to $500 per mole and depends on a number of factors including shape, size and location on the body.
+Larger ones cost more to remove.
 Moles in highly visible areas must be removed more delicately, which results in a higher price.
-A mole that is raised may be easily clipped off, while deeper moles require more cutting and sometimes multiple treatments to ensure complete removal.
+One that is raised may be easily clipped off, while deeper moles require more cutting and sometimes multiple treatments to ensure complete removal.
 The type of doctor that performs the removal will also impact the price.
 Specialists such as a dermatologist or a plastic surgeon charge more than general practitioner.
 Geographic location can also affect the price of procedures (primarily due to differences in cost of living, supply and demand).
 Physicians in major cities are more expensive, on average.

-More advanced methods of mole removal, such as lasers and cryosurgery are more expensive than cutting or shaving away the mole.
+More advanced methods of removal such as lasers and cryosurgery are more expensive than cutting or shaving it away.
 However, the increased price may be justified when removing facial moles, where both patient and physician want to avoid leaving a scar.
 If a mole is sampled to perform a biopsy, there may be additional fees to pay for the lab work that is performed.
 However, these costs should be covered by insurance.

-Individuals who are interested in mole removal for cosmetic reasons should consult several reputable doctors and get price estimates.
-Some doctors offer free consultations to accurately judge the price of removal.
+Individuals who are interested in removal for cosmetic reasons should consult several reputable doctors and get price estimates.
+Some doctors offer free consultations to accurately judge the price.
 Paying for the procedure in cash may qualify for a discounted rate.
 Individuals who do not have the money upfront may be eligible for a pre-approved line of credit, so they can pay for the procedure in monthly installments – making it much more affordable and worry-free.

 The content of this article is for informational purposes only and should not be mistaken for medical advice.
 Be sure to consult your physician or dermatologist regarding any medical procedures or medications.